guest post by susan macfarlane, registered dietitian nutritionist

 Essentially, your body does what it does best and tries to stop (and reverse) the weight loss.
 Hormones that make you feel hungry increase, while those that make you feel full decrease; your metabolism drops from a lower calorie intake, more energy-efficient workouts, and a loss of body weight; your ability to burn fat may decline; and your appetite or desire to eat may increase (1).
 These physiological changes are often greater and more pronounced with more rapid weight loss, so when it comes to losing weight, slow and steady really does win the race.

-Is it My Thyroid?
+Is It My Thyroid?

 Maybe.
 But likely not.